kevATin/AMRSN/weapon_list.md

 * Small Boost:
 * Medium Boost:
 * Big Boost: any plane, any red perk, no green perk, no blue perk, warmup 5s, cooldown 20s, using secondary attack when ready activates the ability, using secondary attack during warmup or cooldown works as normal
-* Suicide: any plane, any red perk, either green or blue perk has to be empty (or both),
+* Suicide: any plane, any red perk, either green or blue perk has to be empty (or both), to activate use primary attack while stalled while facing downwards, immediately kills plane, doesn't give attackers a kill?